 3. Play travel board games

 Now is a great opportunity to spend time together.
 It could be tempting to play on game consoles or binge-watch TV series.
 But why not put the screens down and play some travel board games?
 Many games can also be educational, so you can check off homeschooling and quality family time together.
+These are some favorites below or you can check out these travel games for kids.

 - Scrambled States of America